davidjevans/sudoku_solver/README.md

 # Computer Vision Sudoku Solver
 I wanted the ability to solve a sudoku puzzle just by taking a picture of it.
-This project accomplishes that goal by using computer vision techniques to extract the puzzle from the image, and then using an algorithm to find th solution to the puzzle.
+This project accomplishes that goal by using computer vision techniques to extract the puzzle from the image and solve the puzzle using a recursive algorithm.

 ## How it works
-Here's a rundown of how the program identifies the puzzle, extract the digits, and eventually solves the puzzle.
+Here's a rundown of how the program identifies the puzzle, extracts the digits, and eventually solves the puzzle.
 1. The program starts with a image of a sudoku puzzle.

 <img src="https://github.com/davidjevans/sudoku_solver/blob/master/explanation_images/original.png" width="400">